aadamsx/meteor-web-app-test/README.md

 - [x] Middleware that only runs for a particular route.
 - [x] Ability to retrieve data from multiple databases.
 - [x] Added login token ability (instead of user name and password)
+- [ ] Add a check for user Roles to see if they have permission on an endpoint.
 - [ ] Add rate limiter to avoid request overload.
 - [ ] React Native client to Web API?
 - [ ] Logging in middleware for all requests.